 Legislation to create similar commissions has been introduced in the legislatures of Wisconsin and Maryland, and is being considered in several other states.

-Here are several fact sheets explaining this critical tool of defense transition:
+Here are two fact sheets explaining this critical tool of defense transition:

 Selected articles, opeds and fact sheets

 - Beating Swords Into Solar Panels: Re-Purposing America’s War Machine – Tom Dispatch

 - Swords Into Solar Panels – The Nation

 - Top 10 Myths of the Jobs Argument Against Military Cuts – IPS Blog

 - Defense braces for a bad decade – Foreign Policy In Focus